-The course is designed to enable people to have the opportunity to pursue further training and careers in Social Work or Social Policy.
-Successful completion of the programme to good honours standard confers eligibility to apply for programmes such as the MSocSc (Social Work) and the research degree in Social Policy.
+The course is designed to enable students to have the opportunity to pursue further training and careers in Social Work or Social Policy.
+Successful completion of the programme to good honours standard may confer eligibility to apply for programmes such as the MSocSc (Social Work) and the research degree in Social Policy, or the Masters degree in Public Policy.
 There may, in addition, be non-academic entry requirements for these programmes which must also be met.
 Please consult the School website for more detailed information on entry requirements for particular programmes.
 The Higher Diploma in Social Policy is not of itself a professional qualification.

 - Admission Requirements

 - Application Procedure and Guidelines for Applicants

 International students wishing to pursue a career in Social Work

 The Higher Diploma in Social Policy can be used as a transition course for those who need to fulfil the Social Policy credit requirements for access to postgraduate training in Social Work.

 Click here for further information on admission requirements for the Higher Diploma in Social Policy programme.
 Click here for further information on admission requirements for the MSocSc (Social Work) programme.